Mortgage deposits explained

 What is a mortgage deposit?

-A mortgage deposit is the cash deposit that you pay upfront when buying a house.
-If you’ve got your eye on a house, you’ll need a deposit to buy it.
+A mortgage deposit is the money you pay upfront when buying a house.
+If you’ve got your eye on a new home or property, you’ll need a deposit to buy it.

 What’s an average first time buyer deposit?